nazavr322/ukr-handwriting-classification/README.md

 	node9-->node6
 	node11-->node10
 ```
 Let me break it down for you.
-As you can see first three steps are executed in parallel:
+As you can see the first three steps are executed in parallel:
 1. **Clean data** - takes raw .csv file with Ukrainian handwriting as an input and filters out all unnecessary information for our task.
 2. **Prepare glyphs** - takes folder containing raw images of Ukrainian handwriting as an input and converts them to MNIST format (inverted 28x28 images).
 3. **Prepare MNIST** - takes folder containing raw byte-encoded MNIST images and produces equal amount of .png images per class, as well as .csv file with metadata about these pictures (label, filename, etc.)